envygeeks/jekyll-assets/README.md

         {}
 ```

-Check the [ImageOptim](https://github.com/toy/image_optim#configuration) to get idea about configuration options, and to get a list of stuff you need to install on your system to use it, if you do not wish to use "image_optim_bin".
+Check the [ImageOptim](https://github.com/toy/image_optim#configuration) to get idea about configuration options, and to get a list of stuff you need to install on your system to use it, if you do not wish to use "image_optim_pack".

 To disable ImageOptim (i.e. for development builds), use following configuration: